michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 The classic definition of a process is an instance of a program in execution.

+- One of the most profound ideas in computer science
+- Not the same as “program” or “processor”

+Process provides each program with two key abstractions:

+- Logical control flow
+Each program seems to have exclusive use of the CPU Provided by kernel mechanism called context switching
+- Private address space
+Each program seems to have exclusive use of main memory.
+Provided by kernel mechanism called virtual memory

+#### Multiprocessing: The (Traditional) Reality

+Single processor executes multiple processes concurrently
+- Process executions interleaved (multitasking)
+- Address spaces managed by virtual memory system (later in course)
+- Register values for nonexecuting processes saved in memory

+- Save current registers in memory

+- Schedule next process for execution

+- Load saved registers and switch address space (context switch)

+#### Multiprocessing: The (Modern) Reality

+Multiple CPUs on single chip
+- Share main memory (and some of the caches)
+- Each can execute a separate process
+- Scheduling of processors onto cores done by kernel

+#### Concurrent Processes

+- Each process is a logical control flow.
+- Two processes run concurrently (are concurrent) if their flows overlap in time
+- Otherwise, they are sequential

-#### Context:
+#### Kernel

+Processes are managed by a shared chunk of memory-resident OS code called the kernel
+Important: the kernel is not a separate process, but rather runs as part of some existing process.
 Each program in the system runs in the context of some process.

+#### Context Switching:

+Control flow passes from one process to another via a context switch

 The context consists of the state that the program needs to run correctly.

 This state includes

 - the program’s code and data stored in memory
 - its program counter